Last updated on July 8th, 2021 at 10:00 am

-|Summary||Because the term technical debt is a metaphor, it causes us to think in ways that sometimes create barriers to managing technical debt responsibly.
-Like all metaphors, the technical debt metaphor carries with it unintended associations—attributes of the metaphor’s source that the listener or reader attributes to the metaphor’s target, even though the attributions are not intended by the metaphor’s author.
-For the technical debt metaphor, these unintended associations relate to the concepts of debtor, principal, and interest, and they can cause enterprise decision-makers to arrive at erroneous decisions.
+|Because the term technical debt is a metaphor, it causes us to think in ways that sometimes create barriers to managing technical debt responsibly.
+Like all metaphors, the technical debt metaphor carries with it unintended associations—attributes of the metaphor’s source that the listener or reader attributes to the metaphor’s target, even though the attributions aren’t intended by the metaphor’s author.
+For the technical debt metaphor, these unintended associations relate to the concepts of debtor, principal, and interest, and they can cause enterprise decision makers to arrive at erroneous decisions.

 For example, van Haaster [van Haaster 2015] writes: “Financial debt has two well understood dimensions: the amount owing and its cost to repay over time, consequently when you take on financial debt, the total cost of that debt over time is either known or can be calculated.”
 Such beliefs about financial debt have consequences for our thinking about technical debt, because van Haaster’s statement is inapplicable to technical debt, for two reasons.
 First, the cost to repay a technical debt might not be well known.
 Second, the interest charges on technical debt might not be known, might not even be knowable, and often cannot be calculated [Falessi 2014].
 These are just two examples of differences between financial debt and technical debt.
-We shall explore these differences in some detail in the next three chapters.
+We’ll explore these differences in some detail in coming posts.

-A most significant unintended association is that related to the concept of debt itself.
+A most significant unintended association is related to the concept of debt itself.
 Consider, for example, the social status of debtors in society.
 For many, excessive financial debt evokes images of profligate spending, laziness, and moral decay.
 These associations can hinder technology leaders within organizations as they urgently advocate for resources for technical debt management.

 - Ideas are objects

 - Linguistic expressions are containers for ideas

 - Communication is the process of sending the containers along a conduit to a recipient